 I have a keen eye for detail which correlates to my strong event-planning skills.
 I believe that these skills can be contributed to the school’s event clubs like Fight Malnutrition, Y Fiction, Delta Alpha Pi, BYU Chinese Club, etc. As an individual who likes to interact and engage with other people, it makes it easier for me to communicate with the suppliers and vendors for the different events that the school is running.
 I’m a people person and it makes it easier for me to feel sympathy and relate with other people which is helpful when building trust and strengthening relationships.
 Being an experienced event planner, there were moments when I had to handle a certain area in that I have little to no experience.
 After having to handle a few events, I would consider myself a reliable and adaptable individual because I could master operating systems like sound systems and lightning operators within half an hour.
 My skills in adapting to various aspects can venture out to application platforms as well.
 For example, in one of the fundraising events that I organized, I had to master how to use Mail Merge in order to save time and energy from sending emails one by one.
 Within a few hours of continuously researching and watching YouTube, I can easily grasp the important components of the platform.
 I believe my strong adaptability, tech savviness, and flexibility skills can be contributed to the school clubs because I can be a reliable member of the team and I can pitch out many ideas and concepts from my experience being the Student Council President twice.

+Notes:

+I think your skills and experiences no doubt will give significant contribution to the school

+Structure wise, I suggest you listing down exactly what you want the school to focus on.
+For example, I see you want to include various experiences, interest, skills and talents, such as:

+Student Council President

+Tutoring

+Eye for detail

+Event planning

+People person

+Adaptibility

+Tech savviness

+Flexibility

+I understand that the prompt gives the impression that you should list down a wide range of the above things, and it’s amazing to have so many things to offer.
+However, I think because you listed so many of these, you kind of lose your focus on answering the prompt.
+It’s okay to stick with a few.
+Going back to the prompt and the character limit, it’s more important to structure and weave a few elements in a way that the reader can understand how exactly you can and want to use those valuable experiences, interests, and skills within the school community.

+My suggestion first and most importantly is to start with an outline.
+List two or three interests, skills, and talents you want to focus on, show how you have proved them in your previous experiences, and then proceed to specifically convey how you can use those within the school community.
+It’s great that you mentioned school clubs and events!
+By doing this I believe you can narrow your focus and cut down on the word limit.

 A BYU education will be spiritually strengthening.
 BYU students have a unique opportunity to seek learning by study and by faith.
 Describe how you would explain to a friend or family member the reasons you want to learn in an environment like this.
 (1500 characters)